ibowditch/userdocs/_build/html/_sources/background.md.txt

 continue to improve the application as the technology evolves, and as I find better ways of doing things.

 It has been running for 4 years now, including through the major fires of 2019-2020.
-The user base started with my home brigade, and then grew to include another 3 brigades, and now supports more than 300 users.
+The user base started with my home brigade (~70 members), and then grew to include another 3 brigades, and now supports more than 300 users.

+## High level requirements

+* Provide an easy and quick way for members to sign-in to activities at the RFS station, modelled on existing procedures used with the Attendance Book.

+* Simple admin procedures, with minimal intervention required by brigade management to keep the system up to date and running.

+* Capture attendance details in electronic form to reduce admin load for volunteers at RFS brigades

+* Improve visibility and availability of attendance data to all brigade members and management.

+* Futher reduce admin effort by automatically producing reports based on attendance data.

+* Low cost solution, using off-the-shelf hardware and a small annual subscription fee.

+* High availability and reliability, including regular automatic backups.

+* Secure solution with password required for access.

+* Automated installation and upgrades, with remote monitoring for Kiosk part of the system.

+* Uninterrupted service during server upgrades.

 ## Legal Requirements